 Finance Support for Childcare

 Those students aged 20 and over who are parents can also apply for financial support for childcare in addition to the main 19+ Loan bursary application.
 The support can be used towards any childcare provider which is Ofsted registered.

-For those students under 20 years old, you may qualify for support from Care to Learn.
-Please see the section below for more information on Care to Learn.
+For those students under 20 years old, you may qualify for support from Care to Learn to pay for your childcare.

 Choosing to study a University Level course at Boston College can be considerably cheaper than going to university.